 subfield in the Header subfield in the RSTA Availability Information field in this RSTA Availability

 Window element shall be set to 0 (see 9.4.2.297 (RSTA Availability Window element)).
-If the sensing

-responder is not available in the sensing availability window provided by the AP, the sensing

-responder shall set the STATUS CODE to REJECTED_WITH_SUGGESTED_CHANGES and

-include a TB sensing specific subelement in the Sensing Measurement Response frame.
-The TB

-sensing specific subelement shall include an ISTA availability window element (see 9.4.2.296

-(ISTA Availability Window element)).
 The assigned availability window for the unassociated sensing responder shall overlap with a 10 TU interval signaled by the ISTA Availability Window element in the Sensing Measurement Session Query frame.

+If the sensing responder is an associated non-AP STA, and it is not available in the sensing availability window provided by the AP, the sensing responder shall set the STATUS CODE to REJECTED_WITH_SUGGESTED_CHANGES and include a TB sensing specific subelement in the Sensing Measurement Response frame.
+The TB sensing specific subelement shall include an ISTA availability window element (see 9.4.2.296 (ISTA Availability Window element)).